techbio/kakuroGame/sqly/process.md

         * apply permutations
         * repeat from apply a combination...

+4. generate (or input) puzzle mask and possible sums (from length of set)

-4. Output empty puzzle
+5. Output empty puzzle

-5. Output finished puzzle, number of moves, time to solve
+6. Output finished puzzle, number of moves, time to solve